 As the checklist above has hopefully shown you, there’s no great complexity to reducing cart abandonment at this key stage.
 It’s all about small but vital tweaks that reduce friction, build trust and overcome hesitancy.

 The most important 12 points from the 23-point optimization checklist.

 Now, time to get your developer on the phone!

-Haven’t Got Time to Watch the Video in the beginning of the post?
+Why users abandon carts?
+What are the main reasons for cart abandonment?
 Here’s a Quick Summary of the Top 4 Reasons Users Abandon Their Carts:

 Understanding these issues properly can grow your sales in excess of 30%.
 What’s more, they’re very easy to rectify.
 Let’s dig in…

 High unexpected costs – There’s nothing worse for a customer than seeing a host of extra costs when they finally come to check out.
 The simplest way to solve this problem is to offer free shipping.
 If you do have additional costs (like taxes, fees, charitable donations etc.), show them up-front on the product page.
 If shipping is based on customers’ zip codes, then let them enter it for a price.

 When you tell your users that they will get free delivery on the product page and in the shopping cart, there won’t be any room for surprises.